 In general Sampo Group is structurally dependent on the performance of the Nordic economies as already described earlier.
-Sampo Group is also economically exposed to the low level of interest rates.
-The lower the rates and the flatter the yield curve, the more challenging the environment is for the current business models especially when duration of insurance liabilities is longer than asset duration in If and Mandatum Life.
-In Topdanmark interest rate risk of balance sheet is minor and hence Topdanmark is not increasing interest rate risk at the Group level.
+Sampo Group is also economically exposed to a fall in interest rates, as can be seen in the table Estimated Solvency Sensitivities on Market Risk Factors, Sampo Group, 31 December 2019 presented above.
+The lower the rates and the flatter the yield curve, the more challenging the environment is for the current business models especially when the duration of insurance liabilities is longer than fixed income asset duration in If and Mandatum Life.
+In Topdanmark